QuentinRa/blog.quentinra.dev/info/html/tags/p.md

 <p>
 Here another paragraph
-were I wrote some text.
+where I wrote some text.
 </p>
 ```